 We visited my dad and stepmum in Bowral on the weekend and my dad made biryani (pictured at left) which is always popular with my kids.

 My father has made this dish for as long as I can remember.
-It’s an Indian dish but he’s not Indian, and his version is a bit Anglofied, without the heat of my Indian-Australian mother-in-law’s one.
+It’s an Indian dish but and his version doesn’t have the heat of my Indian-Australian mother-in-law’s one.
 For a recipe similar to the version he makes, see here.

 Dad was born in Mauritius and spent the first 21 years of his life there.
 While his heritage is Franco-Mauritian, the country has a predominantly larger Indo-Mauritian population.
 The Chinese have been there for ages too, and it was at various times a Dutch, British and a French colony.
 Then there’s its native African presence.

-So Mauritian food is a unique and tasty fusion of African, French, Indian, and Chinese cuisine.
+So Mauritian food is a fusion of African, French, Indian, and Chinese cuisine.
 There’s lots of heat, intense flavours, and an emphasis on fresh food including a variety of seafood.
 Chutneys and pickles are popular too.

 My 9-year old told me last week that he feels sorry for Jesus who probably never got to taste a chicken burger or anything ‘really yummy’ in his life.
 I said he would certainly would have enjoyed awesome food!
 The women who travelled with him and even the poorest people who welcomed him into their homes would have made sure of that.
-Martha is on the record for nearly busting a gut trying to get something special ready for him to eat.
+Martha is a woman on the Biblical record trying to get something special ready for him to eat.

 Fresh fish, bread, olives, honey, eggs, figs, leafy greens, vinegar, spices, and lamb are all mentioned in the Gospels.
 These would have been prepared with care for maximum flavour and nutrition.